anushnap/data512-project/README.md

 | Count | Count of incidents |

+## Results

+From this analysis, I discovered that there is evidence for:
+- Higher non-COVID-related deaths
+- Lower births
+- Higher accidents

+And that there is not enough evidence to support any change in in the number of suicides.

+Do these results surprise you?
+They surprised me too!
+Take a look at my code to reproduce the results or to complete the same analysis on a different county.
+Do you find the same trends?

 ## Licensing
 - The Johns Hopkins data is available under the [creative commons license](https://creativecommons.org/licenses/by/4.0/) which means the data is available with proper attribution.
 - The CDC data is available under the below citation: